Rush, Rush, and Wait

-Several weeks ago in August this year 2021, I celebrated four years on this journey.
-As it turned out, it’s been as much about mental health and well being, as it has been about the physical aspects of cancer.
+As I looked back on my journey, I realized that it had been as much about mental health and well-being as it had been about the physical aspects of cancer.

 Time Line of This Chapter: